SEAri at MIT

 Seeking to advance the theories, methods, and effective practice of systems engineering applied to complex socio-technical systems through collaborative research...

-Application domains include: Aerospace, Transportation, Infrastructure
+Application domains include: Aerospace and Defense, Transportation, Infrastructure

 Methods include: Engineering Analysis, Decision Analysis, Economics, Operations Research, Social Science Methods